superjamie/superjamie.github.io/_posts/2023-01-28-repeated-keypresses.md

 To move around text, you can use the `fF` (forward/backward to character) or `tT` (to character) motions, or the `/?` keys (search forward/backward).

-You can combine these with editing commands, for example, given the cursor at `|`:
+You can combine these with editing commands, for example, given the cursor at `█`:

 ```
-The |quick brown fox jumped over the lazy dog.
+The █quick brown fox jumped over the lazy dog.
 ```

 You could delete to "lazy" with `dtl` (delete, to, "l").
 This gives us:

 ```
-The |lazy dog.
+The █lazy dog.
 ```

 What about more difficult text with similar characters?

 ```
-She |sells sea shells by the sea shore.
+She █sells sea shells by the sea shore.
 ```

 This is where [vim-sneak](https://github.com/justinmk/vim-sneak) becomes useful.
 It uses the same ideas as the `fFtT` mappings, but matches **two** characters.